echo-in-ua/drp/README.md

 # Simple Damejidlo report parser

-Parse parser report *.csv from Damejidlo for get actual total with discount and vouchers.
+Parse report *.csv from Damejidlo for get actual total with discount and vouchers.